swordsteel/hlaeja-development/doc/k8s-testing.md

 ## Hlæja

+To access service use `kubectl exec -it <pod-name> -n hlaeja -- /bin/sh`

+To tail a service log use `kubectl logs -f <pod-name> -n hlaeja`

 ### Account Register

 This is only a ***concept*** and exist for testing rest of system. this need to be ***rewritten***.